call 800-291-1732 (Who Answers?) for a free referral.

 Codeine’s ability to interfere with brain chemical processes not only produces pain-relieving effects, but also offsets the brain’s natural equilibrium.

-Overall, the short-term effects of codeine can be of great benefit when the drug is taken as prescribed.
+Overall, the short-termĀ effects of codeine can be of great benefit when the drug is taken as prescribed.
 Otherwise, users open themselves up to the drug’s cumulative effects with each successive dose when taken in excess amounts.

-Dangers of Codeine Overdose -
+Dangers of Codeine Drug Abuse -

-Side Effects of Codeine that Need Medical Attention -
+Potentially Serious Long-Term Effects of Codeine -